 Please feel free to mail your comments and suggestions to email@example.com.

-Rahara National School will remain closed until September 2020 as part of contingency measures put in place by the Chief Medical Officer, Public Health Officials and the advice of the National Public Health Emergency Team.
+Rahara National School will remain closed until Friday 28th of August as per the summer holidays.
+Also, this school closure remains in place as part of contingency measures put in place by the Chief Medical Officer, Public Health Officials and the advice of the National Public Health Emergency Team.

 Thank you for your continued support and understanding.
 Be safe.

 Follow all the latest news and upcoming events on our Facebook and Twitter pages.